-The backlog of sales orders at March 28, 2015 varied among our factories, but in total was \$47.4 million, or approximately six weeks of current production levels, compared to \$33.6 million at March 29, 2014.
-The Company's capacity utilization rate was approximately 50% during the fourth quarter of fiscal year 2015, versus 46% during the same quarter last year.
+The backlog of sales orders at April 2, 2016 varied among our factories, but in total was \$47.9 million, or approximately four weeks of current production levels, compared to \$47.4 million at March 28, 2015.
+The Company's capacity utilization rate was approximately 60% during the fourth quarter of fiscal year 2016, versus 55% during the same quarter last year.
 Retailers may cancel orders prior to production without penalty.
 Accordingly, until the production of a particular home has commenced, we do not consider our order backlog to be firm orders.

-Inventory financing for the industry's wholesale distribution chain continues to be in short supply.
-Faced with illiquid capital markets in late calendar year 2008, each of the manufactured housing sector's remaining inventory finance companies (floor plan lenders) initiated significant changes and one company ceased lending activities in the industry entirely.
+The availability of inventory financing for the industry's wholesale distribution chain continues to improve.
+Faced with illiquid capital markets in late calendar year 2008, each of the manufactured housing sector's remaining inventory finance companies (floor plan lenders) initiated significant changes and some ceased lending activities in the industry entirely.
 Other finance programs are subject to more restrictive terms that continue to evolve and in some cases require the financial involvement of the Company.
-As a result, the Company has entered into certain commercial loan programs whereby the Company provides a significant amount of the funds that independent financiers then lend to distributors to finance retail inventories of our products.
+As a result, the Company entered into certain commercial loan programs whereby the Company provides a significant amount of the funds that independent financiers then lend to distributors to finance retail inventories of our products.
 In addition, the Company has entered into direct commercial loan arrangements with distributors, communities and developers under which the Company provides funds for financing homes (see Note 6 to the Consolidated Financial Statements).
 The Company's involvement in commercial loans has increased the availability of manufactured home financing to distributors and users of our products.
-We believe that our taking part in the wholesale financing is helpful to retailers, communities and developers and allows our homes continued exposure to potential home buyers.
+We believe that our participation in wholesale financing is helpful to retailers, communities and developers and allows our homes continued exposure to potential home buyers.
 These initiatives support the Company's ongoing efforts to expand our distribution base in all of our markets with existing and new customers.
 However, the initiatives expose the Company to risks associated with the creditworthiness of certain customers and business partners, including independent retailers, developers, communities and inventory financing partners, many of whom may be adversely affected by the volatile conditions in the economy and financial markets.